hirata10/gr-resonance-tools/README.md

 ***************************************************
 Requirements:

 This code requires that you have the lates versions of Python, Perl, Cython, and C installed.
 For those of you unfamiliar with it Cython, it can be described a wrapping language that allows you to use C functions in Python in one line.
-This menas that any of the C functions listed in the header file (CKerr.h) are fair game for Python users.
+This means that any of the C functions listed in the header file (CKerr.h) are fair game for Python users.
 To install Python and Cython, you can use pip:

 pip install python
 pip install cython